peterpt/Streama_Client/README.md

 A standalone desktop client for the open-source [Streama](https://github.com/streamaserver/streama) media server.
 This application provides a seamless, native-like experience by wrapping the Streama web interface in a dedicated window, with added features like automatic login and integrated fullscreen control.

-The client is built with Python and PySide6 (the official bindings for the Qt UI framework), using its powerful WebView component.
+The client is built with Python and PySide2 (the official bindings for the Qt UI framework), using its powerful WebView component and vlc media plugins.

 ![Streama Client Screenshot](https://github.com/peterpt/Streama_Client/blob/main/media.png)